Healthy Colleges Montana

 Healthy Colleges Montana is excited to release 20 professional development stipends for the 2018-2019 academic year.
 Learn more about eligibility and apply for funding here.

 HCM is also providing three stipends to implement the American College Health Associations - National Collegiate Health Assessment.
-Learn more about the opportunity here.
+Learn more about the opportunity and apply here.

 HCM Learning Community